THE SUNDERLAND SITE - PAGE 019

 Maybe someday it will be possible to show in these pages, the other half of the map.

 John Rain, (or John Raine on other of his maps) was born in 1860, the son of John and Mary Rain of Plains Farm.
-He was, I read, a farmer, & then a bricklayer.
+He was, I have read, a farmer, & then a bricklayer.
 He must have trained as a land surveyor & became (in which year I wonder?) the 'Town Surveyor'.
 I almost said the Sunderland Town Surveyor which may or may not be correct.
 At that point in history, Sunderland was one of 4 townships, the others being Bishopwearmouth, Monkwearmouth & Southwick.
 Anyway, as 'Town Surveyor' he surely authored a great many maps, but 'Rain's Eye Plan', the subject of this listing & surely his most famous work, was, I read was commenced in 1785 (at the Bishopwearmouth end), & completed in 1790.

 What I show below is a section only of the giant image I have available.
 But which section to show?
 I thought it most appropriate to show the map section which identifies James Rain, the author.
 It may help you to orient yourself to know that the River Wear is the clear area at the very top of the image.
 I usually try to only show images in a size which requires no scrolling.
 This image is an exception to that normal rule.